-Addison Sandoval is a native Angeleno born to two first generation immigrants, a hospital office manager and a truck repair shop owner.
+Addison Sandoval is a native of Los Angeles born to two first generation immigrants, a hospital office manager and a truck repair shop owner.
 Sandoval took his first job as a driver at his father’s shop where he got the opportunity to tour some of the toughest parts of the city delivering parts and equipment.

-However midway through his studies, Sandoval discovered the singular power of media to cut across boundaries of time and space.
-He decided to become a dual major adding film and media studies shortly afterward and immersing himself in all aspects of the visual language of film.
+Midway through his studies, Sandoval discovered the singular power of media to cut across boundaries of time and space.
+He opted to become a dual major adding film and media studies and immersed himself in all aspects of the visual language of film.

-There he wrote, directed, and produced the award winning Live Another Day for the Steven Spielberg Shoah Foundation as well as the gritty modern-noir action thriller Gunwalkers inspired by the events of the deadly Fast and Furious scandal of 2009.
+There he wrote, directed, and produced the award winning LIVE ANOTHER DAY for the Steven Spielberg Shoah Foundation as well as the gritty modern-noir action thriller GUNWALKERS inspired by the events of the deadly Fast and Furious scandal of 2009.